 The first step to protecting your church is understanding the different types of insurance that are available.
-In this post, I’ll cover what you need to know about commercial property insurance, liability insurance, workers compensation, and commercial auto.
+That includes having an understanding of commercial property insurance, liability insurance, workers compensation, and commercial auto.
 Choosing the right insurance company is important.

-This blog will help you better understand the different coverages you need, how they protect you, and prepare your church for the sudden and unexpected.
+Knowing the different coverages you need, and how they protect you, prepares your church for the sudden and unexpected.

 What type of insurance coverage does a church need?